KenKundert/avendesora/doc/api.rst

 partners.
 It is assumed that these messages would be placed into a safe place to be found and read upon the person's death.

-It examines all accounts looking for a special field, *postmortem_recipient*.
+It examines all accounts looking for a special field, *postmortem_recipients*.
 If the field exists, then that account is included in the file of accounts sent to that recipient.
 The generated files are encrypted so that only the intended recipients can read them.

 .. code-block:: python

-    #!/bin/env python3
+    #!/usr/bin/env python3

-    from avendesora import PasswordGenerator
+    from avendesora import PasswordGenerator, PasswordError
-    from inform import done, Error, indent, os_error, terminate import gnupg
+    from inform import Error, display, indent, os_error, terminate, warn import gnupg

     recipients = dict(
-        kids='dominique@chappell.name lonny@chappell.name tabatha@chappell.name',
-        partners='dominique@chappell.name  lynna.titus625@gmail.com',
+        kids='galad@trakand.name gawyn@trakand.name elayne@trakand.name',
+        partners='taringail.damodred@andor.gov',
     )

     try:
         pw = PasswordGenerator()

-        for recipient, idents in recipients.items():
-            # extract account information
-            accounts = []
+        accounts = {}

+        # scan accounts and gather information for recipients
         for account in pw.all_accounts():

+            # summarize account values
+            value = account.get_scalar('estimated_value', default=None)
+            postmortem_recipients = account.get_scalar('postmortem_recipients', default=None)
+            if value and postmortem_recipients:
+                display(f'{account.get_name()}: {value}')
+            elif value:
+                warn(f'{account.get_name()}: no recipients.')
+            elif not postmortem_recipients:
+                continue

+            # gather information for recipients
+            for recipient in recipients:
-                if recipient == account.get_scalar('postmortem_recipient', default=None):
+                if recipient in postmortem_recipients:
                     account_name = account.get_name()
                     description = account.get_scalar('desc', None, account_name)
                     lines = [description, len(description)*'=']

                     for name, keys in account.get_fields():
-                        if name == 'postmortem_recipient':
+                        if name == 'postmortem_recipients':
                             continue
                         if keys:
                             lines.append(name + ':')